Raguram-N/The_Hindu/README.md

 - *“Why can’t I just follow the keywords that matter to me?”*
 - *“Why isn’t the news experience as personal as my exam syllabus or profession?”*

+For The Hindu, this resulted in:
+- **Low retention:** Students subscribe for 1–2 months and don’t renew
+- **Missed monetisation:** Same content experience for casual readers and serious aspirants

 </td>
 </tr>